namesdamo/alx-low_level_programming/0x01-variables_if_else_while/README.md

-a program that prints all single digit numbers
+a program that prints the lowercase alphabet in reverse